-1952 was an eventful year, with two of the most severe extreme weather events of the century (the Lynemouth flood in August and the Great London smog in December) sandwiching the coldest September of the century.
+1952 was an eventful year, with two of the most severe extreme weather events of the twentieth century (the Lynemouth flood in August and the Great London smog in December) sandwiching the coldest September of the century.
 Indeed, at 7.90C it was the second coldest autumn of the century.
-A very sunny winter (208 hours in London).
+It was a very sunny winter (208 hours in London).

 January.
 The second sunniest January on record, with an average of 82 hours sunshine across England and Wales.
 Violent gales with much damage in the far north on the 15th.
 A westerly first half of the month: wet and mild in the south, cold with snow in the north.

 February.
 Dry, sunny, and anticyclonic.
 Dundee had 110 hours of sunshine - 50% above average.
 It was very dry in the east, with some places only having less than 13 mm of rain.
 Although generally mild, there was a cold spell midmonth, around the time of the funeral of King George VI.

 March.
 There was a remarkable late snowstorm.
 Most of the month had been warm and sunny, but Arctic air swept south across the country on the 27th.
 Blizzards then hit southern Britain on Saturday the 29th, giving a widespread cover several cm deep.
 25 cm fell at Whipsnade (Beds.), with several cm in central London, and spreading as far north as Lincoln.
 There were 8' high drifts in the Chilterns.
 The temperature remained beneath freezing all day.
 The cold came with 70 mph gale-force easterlies.
 Villages were cut off in the SE, and buses stranded in snow in the SW.
 Buses were lost in the snow.
 The University Boat Race, which took place in a blizzard, was apparently a classic, although few spectators braved the weather.
 It then remained cold for several days, with a slow thaw in the sunny spell that followed.